khalid-hussain/shaheen/chap2.md

 legend of the past.
 This Rock of Gibraltar is the same one where Tariq bin Ziyad's ships had anchored.
 Cordova is that very city where the pompous courts of Abdul Rahman III would leave the ambassador of great emperors absolutely awestruck.
-This Andalus is the same, however, the nation whose sweat and blood bestowed life and beauty to its ashes has been obliterated.
-Buried beneath these ruins lie the bodies of the glorious builders who made this country a tower of light for the rest of Europe".
+This Andalus is the same.
+However, the nation whose sweat and blood bestowed life and beauty to its ashes has been obliterated.
+Buried beneath these ruins lie the bodies of the glorious builders who made this country a tower of light for the rest of Europe."

 World history depicts the rise and fall of nations but the rise and fall of the Arab conquerors is the most interesting from which a lot could be learned.
-That sun, that moon and those stars who, since the creation of Adam till today must have witnessed with their unblinking eyes thousands of caravans on the paths of progress and degenerations.
-If these celestial bodies have a heart, then, the legend of the rise and fall of the Arab rulers, would certainly be engraved on them.
+That sun, that moon, and those stars who, since the creation of Adam till today must have witnessed with their unblinking eyes thousands of caravans on the paths of progress and degenerations.
+If these celestial bodies had a heart, then, the legend of the rise and fall of the Arab rulers, would certainly be engraved on them.